kaixindelele/ChatOpenReview/README.md

 ## 进展

 4.26 First domain: Reinforcement Learning Domain Fineturned model have a good result
-     \n we decided to fineturn in difference domain, AI area first, expected will be:
+     we decided to fineturn in difference domain, AI area first, expected will be:
-          \n 1.
+          {1.
 Reinforcment Learning
           2. Computer Vision
           3. NLP
           4. Robotics
-          5. AI4S
+          5. AI4S}

 Any other suggestions please feel free to command in issue

 ```
 Sample Result: